Vancouver Island Children's Assessment Network

 Fetal Alcohol Spectrum Disorders (FASD) in at-risk children showing significant behavioural and developmental difficulties.

-Greater Victoria up to Duncan community generally has assessments completed at the Queen Alexandra Centre in Victoria.
+Greater Victoria up to the Duncan area generally has assessments completed at the Queen Alexandra Centre in Victoria.

-Nanaimo CDC provides assessments to centre island.
-The outreach team travels to the Comox Valley and Port Hardy to complete clinics there.
+Nanaimo CDC provides assessments via the outreach team that travels to the Comox Valley and Port Hardy areas to complete clinics there.

 Explore VICAN Resources for Families for information on a range of topics related to behavioural and developmental difficulties.